 - Parking: Although many people complain, the Magic Mountain parking fees are in line with other area theme parks.

-- Dive Devil: It's like skydiving without the parachute, a 15-story, 60 mph free fall - and you'll go even faster after they lighten your wallet.
+- Dive Devil: It's like skydiving without the parachute, a 15-story, 60 mph free fall.

 - Sling Shot: Imagine yourself attached to a giant rubber band that's stretched to the limit before someone releases it.